1. Processes

 This entire procedure is done to avoid that the kernel must modify the user stack to put the necessary values on it, but rather do it from within code which is inherently ABI compatible.

 2.3.3.
-Exiting a thread
+Exiting a task

 To stop execution from an arbitrary point, the g_exit